tillg/A12-AI-Theming/mcp-server/README.md

 Your work process looks the following:
 - Execute the get_screenshots tool for your client withe the a12-theme mcp server.
 Wait 30 seconds so the screenshots can be made.
-- Go in the directors screenshots/<CLIENT> and look at the screenshot files: TARGET_XX.png is the design we want to achieve, ROUNDYY_XX.png are the screenshots of the different rounds that you made.
+- Go in the screenshots/<CLIENT> and look at the screenshot files: TARGET_XX.png is the design we want to achieve, ROUNDYY_XX.png are the screenshots of the different rounds that you made.
 - Compare the images and think of how you want to change the theme file <CLIENT>.json.
 - Edit <CLIENT>.json
 - This triggers a build process.
 Wait 10 seconds, so the build process finishes.